 Be careful to keep your hand between the mat and your dog's skin so you don't hurt him.
 If you hold the strip firmly at its base while you're brushing, you won't pull your dog's skin.

 If it's a really stubborn mat, you could try cutting it into 'strips' with a pair of sharp hair scissors, but be very careful, don't cut too far into the matting, otherwise you may accidentally cut into your Cocker's skin!

 You can then gently brush each strip with a pin brush or a steel comb.

 If cutting into the mat doesn't work, as a last resort, you may need to cut it out completely.

 If you do need to cut out an entire mat, don't cut across it with scissors as it's all too easy to slice open your dog's skin.
 A cut like this, across his skin, would very probably need stitches.

 Instead, slide the blade of a pair of scissors down the hair in the direction of growth.

-If you're not too confident about removing a mat with scissors, why not take your Cocker to a professional groomer and have them cut it out for you?
+If you're not too confident about removing a mat with scissors, why not take your dog to a professional groomer and have them cut it out for you?

-Cocker's tend to have a lot of fur at the opening of their ears which can prevent fresh air getting into the ear canal, creating a moist area where bacteria can thrive.
+Cocker's tend to have a lot of fur at the opening of their ears (and just beneath) which can prevent fresh air getting into the ear canal.
+In turn, this creats a moist area where bacteria can thrive.

-Following a severe ear infection, I now trim away this hair as best I can to help get the air circulating - follow the link above if you'd like to learn how to remove this hair.
+Following a severe ear infection in my Cocker (which seemed to take an age to diagnose and treat successfully) I now trim away the hair as best I can to help get the air circulating.
+This link will explain how to remove this hair.